dolphindb/Tutorials_EN/streaming_tutorial.md

 queueDepth|Current depth (number of records) of the message queue on the publisher node Tables|All shared streaming tables in the publisher node, separated by commas.

-Run getStreamingStat().pubConns in the GUI to view the contents of the table:
+Run getStreamingStat().pubConns in DolphinDB GUI to view the contents of the table:
 ![image](https://github.com/dolphindb/Tutorials_CN/blob/master/images/streaming/pubconn.png?raw=true)

-The pubConns table lists all the subscription node information, the release queue status, and the stream data table names for the node.
+Table pubConns lists information about all the subscription nodes of the publisher node, as well as the status of the message queue and the streaming table names on the publisher node.

-#### 4.2 subConns
+#### 5.2 subConns

 Table subConns displays the status of the connections between the local subscriber node and the publisher nodes.
 Each row is a publisher node that the local node subscribes to.